 You have a solid, steady clientele that returns year in and year out to your business.
 These people are in your corner, and appreciate the work you do for them.
 Do not be too shy to ask them for a review.
 You will find that most people will be happy to give you a review, and simply haven’t because they either didn’t think of it, or did not realize how important it could be for your business.

 If you feel as though asking for a review would be bothersome, then make it a simpler process.
 Invest in a small tablet computer and allow people to use it while on the premises in order to give you a review.
 Depending on your business you might ask clients directly, you may ask your receptionist to ask them if they are willing to give you a review before they leave, and then to offer them the tablet on the way out (this is great for doctors and medical offices – provided people have not been in your waiting room already for an unreasonable amount of time).

 If you have a monthly or weekly marketing email – ask people for reviews in an email.
 Include a “call to action” button with a link that will take people directly to the page to leave your review.
 In fact, you could keep this permanently in the footer or a sidebar of your email template so that people always see it.
 You could also include a polite request for reviews in the signature of your email.
 Something along the lines of “Have I done a good job?
-Please leave me a review here: “ and then the link to your Google Local business page.
+Please leave me a review here: “ and then the link to your Google My Business page.

-Step Number Three: Make Those Reviews Count
+3. Make Those Reviews Count

 Now that you have a solid number of positive reviews, and your 5-star rating is solid and you are proud of it, leverage those online reviews.
 You can use schema coding to make sure that they show up if someone searches your brand name.